 - Norðurljósahús Íslands

-Last May 15th there opened a Northern lights exhibition house in Fáskrúðsfjörður called Auroras Iceland.
+There is a Northern lights exhibition house in Fáskrúðsfjörður called Auroras Iceland.
 They have a constant display of Northern lights photographs taken by local photographers.
 It´s among the best places to experience the beauty of the Northern lights during summer.

 - The Icelandic Wilderness Center